Roy Hall (American football): Early life

 Hall was born in Cleveland, Ohio.
 Hall played high school football at Brush High School in Lyndhurst, Ohio.
 He was a standout student athlete, carrying a 3.8 GPA while honored as a first-team All-Ohio football and basketball star.
 Hall was nationally ranked in the top-10 high school wide receivers.

 College career

 Hall was a wide receiver at Ohio State University for the Buckeyes.
 Hall had six catches for 69 yards his freshman year.
 He continued to improve during his sophomore season racking up 17 catches for 230 yards.
 In his junior season he had 16 catches for 134 yards.
 In his senior season, he ended up with 13 catches for 147 yards.
 He played in the 2007 BCS National Championship Game.
-While Hall was not invited to the 2007 NFL combine, had an impressive performance at Pro Day where he ran a 4.32 40-year dash to get the attention of the Indianapolis Colts.
+While Hall was not invited to the 2007 NFL combine, had an impressive performance at Pro Day where he ran a 4.32 40-yard dash to get the attention of the Indianapolis Colts.